 Are You a Misfit?

-You ever notice how most of the people around you don't understand you?
+You ever notice how most people around you don't think like you?

 They're fine watching TV.
 You can't sit still.

 They can leave work at the office.
-You can't.
+You can't turn it off.

 They're content.
 You're restless.